 Nepal Orphans Home’s Provision for Rescued Kamlaris

-Early in 2008 Nepal Orphans Home began collaboration with Society Welfare Action Nepal (SWAN), a Nepali nongovernmental organization operating in the Dang district, to rescue kamlari girls from indentured servitude.
+Early in 2008 Nepal Orphans Home (NOH) began collaboration with Society Welfare Action Nepal (SWAN), a Nepali nongovernmental organization operating in the Dang district, to rescue Kamlari girls from indentured servitude.
 NOH renovated two buildings in Narti and opened the Lawajuni (New Beginning) Home, providing shelter, food, clothing, schooling, and health care for girls rescued by SWAN.
-Over that year more than 60 girls who had been sold into slavery came to the Lawajuni Home, gaining their freedom, recovering their childhoods and attending school.
+Over that year many girls who had been sold into slavery came to Lawajuni, gaining their freedom, recovering their childhoods and attending school.

-In 2018 Nepal Orphans Home provides a haven.
+Nepal Orphans Home provides a haven.
 Before coming to NOH, the children had little hope for the future.
 After becoming part of a large, loving family at Papa’s House, the children’s cheerfulness, diligence, respect for each other as individuals, and integrity set a fine example for the community.
 With their enhanced education, our children develop their aptitudes and gain the self-confidence that will guide them into adulthood as independent and responsible individuals who have the skills to earn a living wage.
-In the future, they will be contributing citizens in the growth and stabilization of Nepal.
+In the future, they will be contributing citizens in the development of Nepal.

 Like Urmila, there are many other rescued Kamlaris, who’ve grown up at Papa’s House over the years, including the four sisters, Bimala, Asha, Gita, and Srijana.
 Nepal Orphans Home is proud of these young women and all the children we have raised over the years.

 Bimala, Asha, Gita, and Srijana at Lawajuni in 2008